victormaricato/lof-gof-predictor/README.md

 # lof-gof-predictor
-Loss-of-function &amp; Gain-of-function classifier built on top of GLOF benchmark, also released in this repository.
+Loss-of-function &amp; Gain-of-function classifier built on top of the GLOF benchmark were also released in this repository.

-This repository related to the work: _still not published_
+This repository relates to the work: _still not published_

 ## Environment

 1. Have conda installed: https://conda.io/projects/conda/en/latest/user-guide/install/index.html

-2. Create a python virtual environment `conda env create -f environment.yml`
+2. Create a Python virtual environment `conda env create -f environment.yml`

 ## Download data